Gifts in Lieu of Lodging

 Travel expense reports submitted for reimbursement or to substantiate a travel advance must be submitted to the Business Office within a timely manner, generally 20 days within completion of the trip.
 If a reimbursement is to be issued to the employee, a Request A Payment for the reimbursement must also be entered using the SLUportal.
 Travel expense reports substantiating costs charged to an employee’s travel card must be submitted within 15 days of receipt of the monthly statement.
 These are available by logging on to CentreSuite, the online reporting tool for cardholders.
 A separate expense report should be submitted for each business trip.

 Insurance While Traveling

-The University maintains a group Travel Insurance Policy which provides employees with coverage for accidental death or dismemberment if incurred while traveling on University business.
+The University maintains auto insurance for any leased, University owned or rented vehicle, a group Travel Insurance Policy which provides employees with coverage for accidental death or dismemberment if incurred while traveling on University business and a separate Travel Medical policy depending on where travel is incurred.
 Specific information may be obtained by contacting the University’s Director of Risk Management.

-If an employee’s car is damaged while traveling on business, the University may reimburse the employee for the deductible amount up to $200.
-If an employee traveling on University business is involved in an accident which causes injury or property damage to a third party, the employee’s personal insurance will apply first, and, if necessary, the University’s insurance will supplement.
+If an employee’s car is damaged while traveling on business, depending on fault? the University may reimburse the employee for the deductible amount up to $200.
+If an employee traveling on University business is involved in an accident which causes injury or property damage to a third party, the employee’s personal insurance will apply first, and, in a case by case basis, the University’s insurance may supplement.

 The University does not provide insurance for loss or damage to personal property, either at work or while traveling of University business.
-The University is partially self insured and normally does not insure its property and equipment if it is moved off campus.
+The loss of University property while in a vehicle may be covered dependent on the value.
+However, it is the responsibility of the employee to safeguard University property and leaving property unattended in a vehicle may be considered negligent and the employee may be responsible for reimbursement to the University.
 Specific information may be obtained by contacting the University’s Director of Risk Management.